Fortune and Men's Eyes: History

-The title of the play comes from William Shakespeare's Sonnet 29, which begins with the line, "When in disgrace with fortune and men's eyes...".
-It has been translated into 40 languages and produced in over 100 countries.
+The title of the play comes from William Shakespeare's Sonnet 29, which begins with the line, "When, in disgrace with fortune and men's eyes...".
+The play has been translated into 14 languages and produced in over 100 countries.
 It is the most published Canadian play, and won the Dominion Drama Festival's Massey Award in 1968 (an award which Herbert refused) and the Floyd S. Chalmers Canadian Play Award in 1975.

 Fortune and Men's Eyes was inspired in part by Herbert's own experience.
 In the 1940s, he was attacked outside a gay bar while dressed in drag and then convicted of indecency based on the testimony of his attackers.
 Following the conviction, he was imprisoned in the Ontario Reformatory in Guelph.
 The character of Queenie in the play is an authorial self-insertion.

 Herbert encountered difficulties in getting the play staged.
 After being rejected by several directors, Herbert, on the recommendation of Robertson Davies, who frequented the University Club at which Herbert worked as a waiter, sent the script to Douglas Campbell at the Stratford Festival.
 Campbell accepted the play for the festival's young actors workshop and assigned it to Bruno Gerussi to direct, but the Stratford Festival's board of directors forbade the production from being staged publicly.